Easy knit look ribbed earwarmer crochet pattern FREE

 The Crochet Earwarmer Pattern

-Ch 17 to start (IF you want to make this WIDER increase the starting chain and manipulate the middle sts to the pattern, keeping the slst 3sts at the begining and end of ROWS)
+Ch 17 to start (IF you want to make this WIDER or SMALLER increase the starting chain and manipulate the middle sts to the pattern, keeping the slst 3sts at the beginning and end of ROWS)

 Fasten off and sew the first and last rows together to join.